script-fu/artbox/content/hub/plugins/folder/Toggle-Paint-Mode.md

 ---
+title: Toggle Paint Mode
 type: docs
 ---

-# Introduction
+## Introduction

 This plugin allows the user to toggle the active paint mode to the erase mode.
-[Installation](/artbox/hub/plugins/folder/)

-## Plugin Menu Location
+### Plugin Menu Location

 _Tools -> Paint Tools -> Toggle Paint Erase_

-## Keyboard Shortcut
+### Keyboard Shortcut

 This forces Artbox to save the shortcut for the next session.
 First, search for the plugin name, and assign a shortcut.